-Richard Schulman has photographed extraordinary works of architecture and design, as well as prominent cultural personalities — artists, architects, literary figures and more — since the 1980s.
-Schulman has traveled from Bali, Indonesia to Samarkand, Uzbekistan, and across continents to photograph unique built works and personalities worldwide.
-His work has been published in national as well as international publications such as: Domus, Abitare, Smithsonian, The New Yorker, Vanity Fair, Vogue, London Times, El Pais, Metropolis, Paris Match, and Stern.
+Richard Schulman has traveled more than half the world to photograph extraordinary works of architecture and design, as well as prominent cultural personalities — artists, architects, literary figures and more — since the 1980s.
+His work has been published in hundreds of national as well as international publications such as: Domus, Abitare, Smithsonian, The New Yorker, Vanity Fair, Vogue, London Times, El Pais, Metropolis, Paris Match, and Stern.

 Pulitzer prize-winning critic Paul Goldberger has said of Schulman’s Portraits of the New Architecture.

 "Schulman, aside from being a portraitist, is an accomplished architectural photographer, and within the pages of this book are not only unique portraits of the architect-subjects, but images of many of their buildings that in some cases are among the finest that have been taken.
 These architectural photographs serve another purpose, too: they assure that however bedazzling Schulman's portraits of these architects are, the architecture will still have the chance to speak for itself."